Skip to Content

 The Peterbald cat is a strange little fellow.
 With hairless, grey-silver skin, a slanted face, and large pointy ears, this Russian cat breed has certainly earned its place on this list.

 Created from experimental breeding, this cat first popped its head out in 1994, at St. Petersburg.
 This is why it’s named Peterbald (I’m sure you can guess where the bald part comes from).
-And one of the main reasons that this is quite a rare cat breed.
+And one of the main reasons is that this is quite a rare cat breed.

 Originally a cross between a hairless Donskoy and an Oriental Shorthair, these cats quickly grew in popularity in their home country.

 Since Peterbald cats don’t have any fur to keep them warm, they need to be kept indoors during the cooler seasons, as they might otherwise get too chilly.
+Another one to add to the coolest looking cat breeds list, as they’re cool in more than one way.

 They require a little bit more cat care than other breeds because they need to be bathed weekly in order to keep their coats from getting oily and attracting dirt.